Francis Fasani

-Francis Anthony Fasani (6 August 1681 – 29 November 1742) was an Italian friar of the Order of Conventual Friars Minor who has been declared a saint by the Catholic Church.
+Francis Anthony Fasani, OFM Conv.
+(6 August 1681 – 29 November 1742) was an Italian friar of the Order of Conventual Friars Minor who has been declared a saint by the Catholic Church.

 Fasani held a number of offices in the Franciscan order and was pastor of his home town.
 "He promoted devotion to Our Lady Immaculate and for nearly forty years was famous in Apulia for his fervent preaching and his great charity towards the poor, orphans, and prisoners."

 Early life

 He was born Giovanniello Fasani on 6 August 1681 in Lucera, in the Province of Foggia, then part of the Kingdom of Naples.
 He was the son of Giuseppe Fasani and Isabella della Monaca.
 He began his studies at the Conventual friary in his town and there entered the order, taking the religious names of Francis and Anthony.
 Fasani professed his religious vows in 1696.